DenxyChen/CodePath_Android_Flixster/README.md

 I had difficulty figuring out where to modify the view to display the backdrop image.
 I also wanted to add a click listener to highlight a currently selected item.
 I tried to implement a loading GIF but toGif() is no longer part of the library and it does not load the image as a GIF by default.

+It may be difficult to see in the GIF but there is about 20 frames of the loading image displayed at the beginning.
+Changing the network setting to anything slower than LTE resulted in no data being loaded.

 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing